brucou/-rxcc-state/README.md

   - it must be possible to add a concurrency and/or communication mechanism on top of the current design
   - it must be possible to integrate smoothly into React, Angular and your popular framework
-- complete encapsulation of the state of the state transducer
-- no effects performed by the machine
+  - support for both interactive and reactive programming
 - parallel and sequential composability of transducers
-- support for both interactive and reactive programming

 As a result of this, the following choices were made :

+- complete encapsulation of the state of the transducer
+- no effects performed by the machine
 - functional interface : the transducer is used through a sole `yield` function.
 While two syntactic sugars are provided (`start` for sending the mandatory INIT event, `yield` is attached to the state machine object).
 As such, the transducer is a black-box, and only its computed outputs